Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-To have a successful and engaging Instagram presence, you have to do more than consistently post a few pictures.
-However, with the right tools and best practices, you can decipher Instagram’s algorithms and improve your return on investment.
+To build a successful, engaging Instagram presence, you need to do more than post a few pictures consistently, especially as feeds get more crowded and the algorithm continues to evolve.
+With the right tools and best practices, you can better understand how Instagram surfaces content and improve your return on investment.
+Use the following tips to set your brand up for success on Instagram.

-Top 10 Instagram Tips
+Top 10 Instagram tips

-1. Optimize your profile for search and discovery
+1. Optimize your profile for search and discovery.

-“SEO can be applied by including important keywords in your username, display name, bio and caption copy,” Remesch said.
-“Captions are also one of the best places to authentically include keywords.
-This not only helps Instagram understand what your post is about, which can affect where and how it is shown, but it also drives further reach to the audience who you are targeting.”
+“Captions are also one of the best places to authentically include keywords,” Remesch explained.
+“This not only helps Instagram understand what your post is about, which can affect where and how it is shown, but it also drives further reach to the audience who you are targeting.”

-2. Post at peak engagement times
+2. Post at peak engagement times.

 Industry

-Peak Instagram Engagement Times
+Peak Instagram engagement times

 Retail